Oxley (ACT)

 Oxley features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.2% of all households, including 35.5% couples with children, 29.6% couples without children, and 12.0% single parent families.
-Non-family households constitute the remaining 20.8%, with lone person households at 19.9% and group households comprising 1.6%.
-The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.6.
+Non-family households make up the remaining 20.8%, with lone person households at 19.9% and group households comprising 1.6%.
+The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households